epfl-ada/ada-2021-project-club6analysis/README.md

 As we now have a good understanding of how Apple's most frequent speakers have changed over the period, we can in Milestone 3 start investigating the speakers' relationship with the stock price of Apple.

-#### Investigate the relationship between Apple Inc. related quotes and stock behaviour
+#### Investigate the relationship between Apple related quotes and stock behaviour
 - Gain an understanding of the relation by plotting the weekly stock features against the weekly quote occurrences (+events).
 - Compare stock volume and quote volume, is there any correlation between these?
 - Develop an NLP model to classify a quote as either positive, negative, or neutral.
 - Create a regression model able to predict next week’s stock price/volume as a function of last week’s quote occurrences and the sentiment of the quotes.

 #### Sentiment analysis
 Our initial idea is to map the change in sentiment before and after an Apple event.
 Then compare the wordings to the change in finances, each quarterly report and stock price.
-We can then look at four possible changes in sentiment (Negative to Negative, Negative to Positive, Positive to Negative, Positive to Positive).
+We can then look at four possible changes in sentiment (Negative-Negative, Negative-Positive, Positive-Negative, Positive-Positive).
 Our main challenge with this method is the implementation of sentiment analysis.
 As none of the group members are familiar with natural language processing, we will talk with the TA’s about our possibilities.
 Whether we include this analysis will therefore be decided during Milestone 3.

 ---